 Cross River controls four early-stage properties within the Archean Uchi Greenstone Belt, located approximately 90km east of Red Lake.
-The claim groups from north to south are: Shabu (gold), Dent-Jackson (gold and base metal); Maskooch (gold and base metal) and Ear Falls (gold).
+The claim groups from north to south are Shabu (gold), Dent-Jackson (gold and base metal); Maskootch (gold and base metal), and Ear Falls (gold).

 The technical content disclosed in this website was reviewed and approved by Dr. Rob Carpenter, P.Geo., Ph.D., a Qualified Person as defined under National Instrument 43-101.
 Dr. Carpenter is independent of the Company.